A first analysis of the ensemble of local maxima of maximal center gauge: Methods and Formalism

-with ${}^gU_\mu(x)=g(x+\hat\mu)U_\mu(x)g^\dagger(x)$.
-Starting on multiple random gauge copies this procedure is executed and the gauge copy with the largest value of the gauge functional is taken for further processing: The link variables ${}^gU_{\mu}(x)$ are projected to the center degrees of freedom, that is $\pm1$ for SU(2),
+with ${}^gU_\mu(x)=g(x+\hat\mu)U_\mu(x)g^\dagger(x)$ and $N_l$ the number of links.
+Starting on multiple random gauge copies, this procedure is executed and the gauge copy with the largest value of the gauge functional is taken for further processing: The link variables ${}^gU_{\mu}(x)$ are projected to the center degrees of freedom, that is $\pm1$ for SU(2),

 The resulting non-trivial center projected plaquettes are known as \textit{P-plaquettes}, $U_\Box=-1$, which contain one or three non-trivial links.
 The duals of P-plaquettes form closed surfaces in the four dimensional dual lattice and the dual P-vortices correspond to the closed flux lines evolving in time.
 Center projection is the common ground of center detection methods, only the specific gauge fixing procedures vary.
-Since $\text{Tr}U\,\text{Tr}U^\dagger=\text{Tr}U_A+1$, where
+Since $\text{Tr}\,U\,\text{Tr}\,U^\dagger=\text{Tr}\,U_A+1$, where

 is the adjoint representation, MCG also maximizes